Peterpiotr/siguren-documentation/docs/source/operation-modes/following.rst

 Following operation mode principle
 ====================================

-:numref:`Main principle of following operation mode and overspeed detection` and :numref:`Following mode stages` present the main principle of Following operation mode and overspeed *detection*.
+test :numref:`Main principle of following operation mode and overspeed detection` and :numref:`Following mode stages` present the main principle of Following operation mode and overspeed *detection*.

 .. _Main principle of following operation mode and overspeed detection: